Teknologforeningen/fars/README.md

 Users that haven't logged into the site can only view the bookables that are public.
 All other functionality requires them to log in.

+### Metadata forms

+If your bookable requires any kind of metadata to be attached to each booking, simply create a standard django form in `fars/booking/metadata_forms.py`, then add it to the `METADATA_FORM_OPTIONS` and `METADATA_FORM_CLASSES` dicts.
+The data will be stored in the booking's `metadata` field.

 ## Built with

 * [Django](https://www.djangoproject.com/) - The web framework used